 - Where will my agency data be stored if I use HawkSoft 6?

-- With all our data living in HawkSoft Cloud once an agency is on HawkSoft 6, will we still need to do our own backups?
+- Will we still need to do our own backups?

 - Will HawkSoft 6 require an internet connection?

 - Will HawkSoft 6 be available from any device (computer, tablet, smartphone) like HawkSoft Online is today?

 - Will HawkSoft 6 work on a Mac?